PDAL/PDAL/doc/tutorial/writing-filter.rst

 .. literalinclude:: ../../examples/writing-filter/MyFilter.cpp
    :language: cpp

-For your filter to available to PDAL at runtime, it must adhere to the PDAL plugin interface.
+For your filter to be available to PDAL at runtime, it must adhere to the PDAL plugin interface.
 As a convenience, we provide the macros in ``pdal_macros.hpp`` to do just this.

 We begin by creating a ``PluginInfo`` struct containing three identifying elements - the filter name, description, and a link to documentation.